The Fool-Proof Way To Drive Website Traffic (Step by Step Guide)

 Tip #1: I’ve learned from Bryan that the best time to send emails to business owners is from 6 p.m. to 9 p.m.
 CST.

-Tip #2: Even though that most experts don’t recommend sending a newsletter on weekends, In my experience, most of the website owners are more responsive on weekends than on weekdays.
+Tip #2: Even though most experts don’t recommend sending a newsletter on weekends, in my experience, most website owners are more responsive on weekends than on weekdays.

 As Derek Halpern says, you should spend 20% time on content creation and 80% on content promotion.